-3. Outlook for Fiscal 2017 (April 1, 2017 - March 31, 2018)
+3. Outlook for Fiscal 2018 (April 1, 2018 - March 31, 2019)

-Year-on-year growth is expected in revenues of Shopping-related advertising and Display Advertising such as Yahoo!
-Display Ad Network (YDN).
-The Group is also anticipating that the Paid Search Advertising revenue in fiscal 2017 will increase compared with the previous fiscal year, due to continuous functional improvements for smartphones.
-In light of these circumstances, the Group aims at a mid single-digit year-on-year growth in total Advertising-related revenue in the fiscal year ending March 31, 2018.
+Year-on-year growth is expected in revenue of paid search advertising.
+The revenue of display advertising is also expected to increase year on year.
+In light of these circumstances, the Group expects an increase in total Advertising-related revenue in the fiscal year ending March 31, 2019.